 Start by giving it a good mow and tidy up the edges.
 Usually in summer lawns should be mown at least once a week with the catcher on.

-If it’s looking a bit brownish, give it a liquid fertilise with Searles Fertiliser every week for a quick boost and green up.
+If it’s looking a bit brownish, give it a fertilise with Searles Robust Lawn Booster every week for a quick boost and green up.

 The last thing you want your guests doing on Christmas Day is the bindi dance.
 Spray your lawn with Searles Lawn Weeder at least two weeks before your party so all the weeds like bindi have had a chance to die.